PhantomInsights/tweet-transcriber/README.md

 To extract the values from the tweet JSON source I used the same technique as other Twitter content downloaders.

-You must first request a `guest_token` to the Twitter API sneding a harcoded `Bearer Token`.
+You must first request a `guest_token` to the Twitter API sending a harcoded `Bearer Token`.

 Once you get the `guest_token` you can sign with it some of the Twitter read-only endpoints, cush as `statuses/show.json` which is used in this project.

-You will receive almost the same JSON as with the regular API.
+You will receive almost the same JSON as with the regular API, which contains the most useful fields such as the Tweet contents and its author metadata.

 ## Conclusion